Chinmay26/Multi-Viewpoint-Image-generation/README.md

 #### Major Challenges encountered:
 1. Pose Encoding: How can we encode the pose information to the model?
 Which representation helps in image generation?
-GAN training: GANs are highly volatile.
+2. GAN training: GANs are highly volatile.
 It took considerable research and hand-tuning to ensure the min-max game between the generator and discriminator.
 Thanks to several online resources, we were able to prevent the discriminator from dropping to failure mode [loss = 0].
-2. Memory handling: We were dealing with image datasets of worth >3GB.
+3. Memory handling: We were dealing with image datasets of worth >3GB.
 Due to a bug in our code which resulted in float64 conversion, we ended up 3GB * 8 * 3 ~ 70 GB.
 This bloated memory caused us a minor setback initially during training.

 How to run?
-This project is built on Python 3.5 and Tensorflow 1.3.
+- This project is built on Python 3.5 and Tensorflow 1.3.
-Before running the notebooks, please install dependencies from requirements.txt in your system Make sure that you have python 3.5 installed in your system How to setup a virtual environment (Recommended) cd <Project directory>
+- Before running the notebooks, please install dependencies from requirements.txt in your system
-sudo pip install virtualenv (If you didn't install it) virtualenv -p python3 /your/path/to/the/virtual/env source  /your/path/to/the/virtual/env/bin/activate pip install -r requirements.txt  (Install dependencies) You can install TensorFlow from here
-Run the Project
-deactivate (to exit the virtual environment)
-Results:
+- Make sure that you have python 3.5 installed in your system

 References:
 1. http://openaccess.thecvf.com/content_cvpr_2017/papers/Park_Transformation-Grounded_Image_Generation_CVPR_2017_paper.pdf